Marwan-Takrouri/Human-or-Robot-Facebook-Kaggle/README.md

 ## Questions hope to answer with the data
-In order to improve fairness of bidding competition, can we identify and eliminate computer generated bidding auction? </br>
+In order to improve fairness of bidding competition, can we identify and eliminate (if not greatly reduce) bot generated bids in auctions? </br>

 ## Plans to do for the dataset
 - EDA